pyOpenSci/python-package-guide/tests/code-cov.md

 :height: 450px
 :alt: Screenshot of the code cov service - showing test coverage for the stravalib package.
 This image shows a list of package modules and the associated number of lines and % lines covered by tests.
 At the top of the image, you can see what branch is being evaluated and the path to the repository.

 The CodeCov platform is a useful tool if you wish to track code coverage visually.
 Using it, you can not only get the same summary information that you can get with the **pytest-cov** extension.
-You can also see what lines are covered by your tests and what lines are not covered.
+You can also see what lines are covered by your tests and which are not.
 Code coverage is useful for evaluating unit tests and/or how much of your package code is "covered".
 It, however, will not evaluate things like integration tests and end-to-end workflows.

 :::